 PWAs are quite new, but major companies are taking advantage of this technology.
-Case in point are Twitter who are one of the first major companies to the PWA game and are a good example of a PWA winning.
+A case in point is Twitter which is one of the first major companies to the PWA game and is a good example of a PWA winning.
 Twitter Lite takes up less than a megabyte, saves up to 70% on data, and loads 30% faster.
 When you first boot up Twitter Lite it takes under five seconds to load over 3G networks (on most devices), and subsequent loads are almost instant, even on not as reliable networks.

 Why bother with Progressive Web Apps?

-No Net Required.
-PWAs can function without internet, so there is no need to reload the page every time like a website.
+- No Net Required.
+PWAs can function without an internet connection, so there is no need to reload the page every time like a website.
 Web dependant tasks can be queued and batched when you do have internet connectivity but the PWA itself will operate fine until then unlike a traditional webpage.

-Don’t Give Your Money To Apple.
+- Don’t Give Your Money To Apple.
 PWAs avoid the App store.
-Which means that you don’t have to give apple 20% of your revenue for the privilege of running on iDevices.
+This means that you don’t have to give apple 20% of your revenue for the privilege of running on iDevices.

-Faster.
-Like Twitter did with ‘Twitter Lite’, (and with the right programmers) you can have a PWA that is smaller, runs/loads faster and saves on data, which in a mobile driven world wins.
+- Faster.
+Like Twitter did with ‘Twitter Lite’, (and with the right programmers) you can have a PWA that is smaller, runs/loads faster and saves on data.
+In a mobile-driven world, this wins.